tuva-health/docs/docs/guides/fhir-preprocessing.md

 ...
 ```

 We should be all set to process patient addresses.
+Now lets say we've decided we don't want to retain any extensions.
+We know that some outliers might have hundreds of rows, and it's all metadata that we don't care about.
+For this use case, you can add a value to an ignore_paths section in the config, and when the function is identifying any missing paths it will ignore that path and any of its children.
+So it would ignore `extension.0.url`, `extension.0.value`, and `extension.0.value.0.code`, etc.

+The analyze Json script can add those in the correct format with the ignore_list parameter, and remove them from the Struct section.
+Let's rerun the root Patient resource, but with two values in the ignore list:
+ - `address` (because we are capturing it in a differnt table, and don't want to be notified in _this_ table if its missing
+ - `extension` (because we have analyzed that data and knwo we don't need to retain that info)

-For telecom, lets take a different approach.
-We only really care about the first telecom record.
-We want to store the rest for posterity, but they don't need their own table, and we don't need a column for every iteration of every telecom.
+After we rerun analyzeJson and create an updated config, we'll want to make one more change for telecom.
+For telecom, we really only care about the first telecom record, but we still want to retain the rest of the records for posterity.

-For this use case, we can write the telecom array itself to a column.
-The values will still be there if you want to see them.
-Some warehouses, like snowflake, can even query them.
-Others like redshift cannot, and if you wanted to parse the values out it would be trickier.

-If we were to modify our config_Patient.ini file to refernece the path of the array itself like so,
+For this use case, we can make a quick manual change to the output.
+If we get rid of all of the secondary telecom rows, but add a row where the key and value are both `telecom`, the function will add the entire telecom array to a column called telecom.
+For instance these changes:
 ```ini
 ...
 name_0_given_0 = name.0.given.0